lopezwebdev/GoGaijin-Support/privacy-policy.md

 ## Data Retention

 - **Location Data:** Processed in real-time, not stored permanently
-- **Usage Data:** Minimal usage patterns may be retained for up to 30 days for app improvement purposes
+- **Usage Data:** Minimal usage patterns are processed locally and may be retained on-device for up to 30 days for app improvement purposes.
+This data is not transmitted externally and not linked to your identity.
 - **No Personal Data:** Since we don't collect personal information, there's no personal data retention period

 ## Contact Information